Yup, this was her 3rd time EVER riding a motorcycle. And I have to admit, not because she is my wonderful wife, she did fantastically!

 It can be difficult for us seasoned riders to grasp the concerns, fears, and issues that beginning riders have.
 We simply let the clutch out, roll on the throttle, let off the brake simultaneously and zoom away clicking up and down our gears without thought.
 The new rider however has a completely different perspective on this process.
 They are not familiar or acquainted with how all that works together.
 They also mentally dwell on each task that needs to be performed just to get the bike moving, all the while being concerned about keeping their balance, tipping, or falling.
 To the new rider taking off is like a task list where each action needs to be checked off and accounted for.

 4) What if I let the clutch out too fast?!

 6) What if I give too much throttle?!

 9) What do I do if I start to fall?!

 We have gone out a fourth time and again she accelerated her learning and skills.
 I closed the cone weave to be a bit tighter and had her perform more shifting patterns to accustom her to having to shift more due to traffic situations.
 I also shook her up a bit by having her take off facing upwards on a slight incline.
-That gave her some problems because she couldnt just let off the brake without rolling backwards.
-It did help her learn to feather the clutch with more accuracy though and taking off on an incline is a real world situation that she needs to be able to do.
-We’ll be working on that next time as well.
+That gave her some problems because she couldn't just let off the brake without rolling backward.
+It did help her learn to feather the clutch with more accuracy through and taking off on an incline is a real-world situation that she needs to be able to do.
+We'll be working on that next time as well.